KFDW NEWSLETTER

 Capital Area Democratic Women (CADW)

 Our meetings have transitioned to a hybrid meeting style.
-For those who are interested in joining us in person our next meeting is May 13th at 6pm at the Celtic Fox located at 118 SW 8th Ave, #202, Topeka, KS 66603.
+For those who are interested in joining us in person our next meeting is June 10th at 6pm at the Celtic Fox located at 118 SW 8th Ave, #202, Topeka, KS 66603.
+We are hosting Patrick Schmidt to talk about his run for Governor and we’ll be doing postcards for the August Vote NO Campaign and we’ll meet the KUIC local field operations manager.
 Please arrive at 5:30 to order dinner and/or drinks before the meeting starts.

 We also broadcast via Facebook live.
 Find CADW on Facebook